bxparks/AceRoutine/README.md

 This prints "Hello, ", then waits one second, and then prints "World!".
 At the same time, the LED blinks on and off.

-Another variation in `HelloScheduler` uses the `RoutineScheduler` to run the routines:
+`HelloScheduler` implements the same thing using the `CoroutineScheduler`:

 ```
 // same as above